jarvisniu/react-event-store/README.md

 })
 ```

-This is a little bit redundant, so I recommend to use signals.
+This is a little bit redundant, so it may be better to use signals instead.

 `npm install @preact/signals-react@1.3.8`